Welcome to Girl Talk

 Girl Talk (www.mygirltalk.org) is an international non-profit peer-to-peer mentoring program with a very simple premise: high school girls mentor middle school girls to help them deal with the issues they face during their formative early teenage years.
 Our mission is to help young teenaged girls build self-esteem, develop leadership skills and recognize the value of community service.
 Since 2002, our organization has served more than 40,000 girls in 43 states and 7 countries.

-... through local Chapters at schools, churches, clubs or anywhere else girls gather.
-We encourage high school girls to think outside the box if their school is unable to host Girl Talk meetings at their school.
-The complementary goal of our program is to provide high school girls with a unique leadership opportunity in which their positive choices and example can have a lasting effect jon younger girls.
-Through the engagement of both age groups, it is also our goal to have a meaningful impact on the broader community by teaching the importance of giving back and making community service an integral part of the program and, we hope, a habit for participating girls as they move into adulthood.
+... through local Chapters at schools, places of worship, youth clubs or anywhere else girls gather.
+We encourage high school girls to think outside the box if their school is unable to host Girl Talk meetings on the school's campus.
+The complementary goal of our program is to provide high school girls with a unique leadership opportunity in which their positive choices and example can have a lasting effect on younger girls.
+Through the engagement of both age groups, it is also our goal to have a meaningful impact on the broader community by influencing confident girls to become confident women who understand the importance of giving back and making community service an integral part of their everyday life.

 ...behaviors in middle school aged girls, as well as the positive impact of mentoring.
 2009 data suggests that, of the middle school girl population in the U.S.: